 15 Fun Summer Camp Activities and Games

 When you first start planning your family vacation you get excited and anxious at the thought of a week away with the people you love the most, but the more you get into the planning process, the more you start to dread it.
-It’s the same thing every time; a long road trip of hearing those infamous words of “stop touching me” from the back seat while your pre-teen tucks away under a blanket hiding beneath a pair of ear buds ignoring everything and everybody on the planet.
+It’s the same thing every time; a long road trip of hearing those infamous words of “stop touching me” from the back seat while your pre-teen tucks away under a blanket hiding beneath a pair of earbuds ignoring everything and everybody on the planet.

 This vacation will be a trip to the popular campground two states away, so not only will you need to plan plenty of road trip games to keep from hearing, “are we there yet”, but you will need to keep the fun going even after you get there.
-With enough activities planned you might even be surprised when your pre-teen sheds those ear buds to join in the fun.
+With enough activities planned you might even be surprised when your pre-teen sheds those earbuds to join in the fun.

 The more room the kids have, the better it will be to keep them on the move, but even if the area is small, there is plenty they can do.
 Plan some arts and crafts for a quiet afternoon and be sure to stuff a tote with books and puzzles for the youngest family members.
 Don’t forget to account for the weather, extremely hot days will call for water fun and rainy days will allow for board games under the canopy.
-Night time can be fun around the fire and even some night games might be considered to keep them from getting antsy.
+Nighttime can be fun around the fire and even some night games might be considered to keep them from getting antsy.

 To help you in preparing for your trip, we have compiled a list of 15 fun summer camp activities and games you can play with the family.
-Meet your next-door neighbors by inviting them to some of the fun, and even if you’re a camp counselor these games and activities will fit right in to your agenda.
+Meet your next-door neighbors by inviting them to some of the fun, and even if you’re a camp counselor these games and activities will fit right into your agenda.

 1. Scavenger Hunt

-Every one of any age can have fun with a scavenger hunt.
+Everyone of any age can have fun with a scavenger hunt.
 Make a list of things that can be found around the campsite, things like sticks and leaves are a perfect start.
 Give everyone a list and a bag to gather everything to bring back to a designated place, maybe a picnic table or a tent.
 Team up an older child with a younger one, or for a family filled with young ones, everyone can search together in a team effort.
 If you have children who can’t read perhaps you will want to provide them with picture cards filled with things they can find.
-In the end you can reward the winner or winners with a fun snack.
+In the end, you can reward the winner or winners with a fun snack.

 2. Camping Charades